 - Is Wells Fargo the Right Bank for You?

-Wells Fargo offers plenty of banking services and products, but its interest rates struggle to compete with the more modern digital banks such as Ally Bank and Discover.
-But customers who prefer brick-and-mortar banks and who want their banking and investment accounts with a single institution might want to consider the lower rates a worthwhile trade-off.
+Wells Fargo offers plenty of banking services and products, and is ideal for customers who prefer brick-and-mortar banks and who want their banking and investment accounts with a single institution.
 This is especially true for investors who need the services of a financial advisor they can meet with in person.

 Consider the pros and cons of Wells Fargo: